 Photo: Ben Premeaux via Blue Blaze Brewing

-Abruptly changing your business model is no easy feat, but that’s the reality many in the craft beverage industry faced at the beginning of the coronavirus pandemic.
-When governments were closing down bars and restaurants to dine-in customers, business owners were forced to innovate with to-go and delivery sales.
+Abruptly changing your business model is no easy feat.
+That’s the reality many in the craft beverage industry faced at the beginning of the coronavirus pandemic.
+Governments were closing down bars and restaurants to dine-in customers.
+Business owners were forced to innovate with to-go and delivery sales.

-For many consumers, the appeal of alcohol delivery is still high — they can place an order from their favorite brewery, cidery, or winery and wait for it to arrive on their doorstep.
-Consumers got used to this convenient option for purchasing alcohol during the pandemic, and it’s important for producers and retailers to recognize this shift in the market moving forward.
+For many consumers, the appeal of alcohol delivery is still high.
+They can place an order from their favorite brewery, cidery, or winery and wait for it to arrive on their doorstep.
+Consumers got used to this convenient option for purchasing alcohol during the pandemic.
+It’s important for producers and retailers to recognize this shift in the market moving forward.

 If you’ve never offered direct-to-consumer product delivery before, you may not know where to start.
 Use the steps below to learn how to start an alcohol delivery business ASAP.

 - Local Alcohol Delivery Business in 5 Steps

 - Options for Online Ordering & Alcohol Delivery Business Sites

 1. Make sure it’s legal.